Guyan reduction: Basic concept

-The above system of linear equations is equivalent to the original problem, but expressed in terms of the master degrees of freedom alone.
+The above system of linear equations is equivalent to the original problem, but expressed in terms of the master's degrees of freedom alone.

 Thus, the Guyan reduction method results in a reduced system by condensing away the slave degrees of freedom.

 Linear transformation

-The Guyan reduction can also be expressed as a change of basis which produces a low-dimensional representation of the original space, represented by the master degrees of freedom.
+The Guyan reduction can also be expressed as a change of basis which produces a low-dimensional representation of the original space, represented by the master's degrees of freedom.

 The linear transformation that maps the reduced space onto the full space is expressed as:

 where $\mathbf{T}_G$ represents the Guyan reduction transformation matrix.

 Thus, the reduced problem is represented as:

 In the above equation, $\mathbf{K}_G$ represents the reduced system of linear equations that's obtained by applying the Guyan reduction transformation on the full system, which is expressed as: